intel/pmem-csi/DEVELOPMENT.md

 Notes about accessing system directories in a container
 =======================================================

-The pmem-csi driver will run as container, but it needs access to system directories /sys and /dev.
+The PMEM-CSI driver will run as container, but it needs access to system directories /sys and /dev.
 Two related potential problems have been diagnosed so far.